manu2022/lego-case/docs/functional-requirements.md

 #### FR-1.4.4: Data Encryption

-- System encrypts all data in transit using TLS 1.3
+- System encrypts all data in transit using TLS 1.3+
 - System encrypts all sensitive data at rest
-- System uses Azure Key Vault for secrets management
+- System uses secure secrets management service for API keys and credentials

-#### FR-1.4.5: Network Security

-- System implements firewall rules allowing only corporate IP addresses and VPN connections
-- System blocks all traffic from unauthorized sources
-- System implements DDoS protection via Azure API Gateway

 ---